-You have taken the first step toward admission to the Mary Pappert School of Music in submitting your application for admission.
-Now it's time to schedule your audition.
+You have taken the first step by submitting your application for admission.
+Now, it's time to schedule your audition!

-At the on-campus auditions, applicants will have approximately10 minutes to perform for a faculty committee.
-In addition to prepared works (specified in the Instrument Audition Guidelines), students should be ready to demonstrate technical studies and/or scales.
-Music Education, Music Therapy, Music Technology and Bachelor of Arts in Music applicants will also complete an admission interview.
-Admission interviews will be scheduled on the audition days.
-Applicants to the Electronic Composition program are asked to submit a digital portfolio of original compositions.
+Applicants will have approximately 10 minutes to perform for a faculty committee.
+In addition to prepared works, specified in the Instrument Audition Guidelines, students should be ready to demonstrate technical studies and/or scales.
+Music Education, Music Therapy, Music Technology and Bachelor of Arts in Music applicants will also complete an admission interview on the day of their audition.

-Graduate applicants should prepare an audition of 25-30 minutes of solo literature, equivalent to that of an undergraduate senior recital.
+Applicants should prepare a total of 25-30 minutes of solo repertoire, equivalent to that of an undergraduate senior recital.
 Master of Music in Performance; Collaborative Piano Emphasis applicants will also be required to sight-read accompaniments from instrumental and vocal repertoire.
-More specific information regarding the Graduate audition requirements can be found in the Graduate Course Catalog.
+View the graduate audition requirements.